$0 Ohio IEP Meeting Prep Checklist

 The Behavior Intervention Plan

-An FBA is the prerequisite for a Behavior Intervention Plan (BIP).
+An FBA can inform a Behavior Intervention Plan (BIP).
 A BIP is not a list of consequences — it's a proactive support plan that tells every adult working with your child what to do before the behavior occurs, what to do when warning signs appear, and how to respond if the behavior happens anyway.

 A well-constructed BIP includes: